Brennall/HFH-SRD/Chapter02.md

 Halflings have notoriously large appetites and are famous for their heroic breakfasts.
 Once per day a halfling can recover his base healing rate in hp by consuming a meal accompanied by alcohol, coffee, or tea.
 This recovery is in addition to any hit points gained from complete rest.

-Halfling crave comfort and security far to much to be able to descend into dastardly wickedness.
-They are difficult to corrupt, suffering only ½ the usual amount of Corruption from spending time in sinkholes of evil (p.
-XX), using evil magic items (p.
-XX), or from the effects of corrupting dreams (p.
-XX).
+Halfling crave comfort and security far too much to be able to descend into dastardly wickedness.
+They are difficult to corrupt, suffering only ½ the usual amount of Corruption from spending time in [sinkholes of evil](Chapter05.md#sinkholes-of-evil), using [evil magic items](Chapter05.md#corruption), or from the effects of [corrupting dreams](Chapter05.md#corrupting-dream).

 While spiritually strong, halflings are physically weak and suffer a -4 penalty to proficiency throws to open doors and other feats of strength.
 For the same reason halflings are easily encumbered.
 They can only carry 3 stone without becoming encumbered.
 When carrying 4 stone their encounter movement rate is reduced to 90’.
 When carrying 5-6 stone, their encounter movement rate is reduced to 60’.
 When carrying 7 stone or more, their encounter movement rate is reduced to 30’.
 A halfling can carry a maximum of 12 stone, modified by his Strength bonus or penalty.